Ward Kimball: Other activities

 Kimball also produced two editions of a volume titled Art Afterpieces, in which he revised various well-known works of art, such as putting Mona Lisas hair up in curlers, showing Whistler's Mother watching TV, and adding a Communist flag and Russian boots to Pinkie.
 These masterpiece remixes are thought to have been appropriated by the street artist Banksy.

 His three acting appearances on film were an uncredited role as a jazz musician (with his Firehouse Five Plus Two) in Hit Parade of 1951, an IRS Chief in Mike Jittlov's The Wizard of Speed and Time, and voicing and giving his likeness to half of the vaudeville duo "Ward and Fred" in the Mickey Mouse short The Nifty Nineties (with fellow Disney animator Fred Moore).
 Kimball served as host of the "Man in Space" and "Man and the Moon" episodes of Disneyland in 1955 and 1956 respectively.
 He hosted the second season of the 1992 PBS series Tracks Ahead.
 That season has since been repackaged to feature current host Spencer Christian.

 As recounted in Neal Gabler's biography of Walt Disney, Ward Kimball was a key figure in spreading the urban legend that Disney had left instructions for his body to be preserved by cryonics after his death.

 Amid Amidi wrote a biography of Kimball, Full Steam Ahead: The Life and Art of Ward Kimball that was projected for publication in the fall of 2012.
 However, publication of the biography was canceled in February 2013, which Amidi believed was due to pressure from the Disney corporation.

 Filmography

-Note: At the time these films were produced it was common for one animator to animate every single character in the shot.